A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

+Denote $s>0$ such that any pair of functions $(\psi_{t_m},\psi_{t_m'})$ intersects at most $s$ times.
+The combinatorial complexity of the constructed envelope (and thus the number of intervals and breakpoints handled by Algorithm \ref{algo_compund}) is bounded by $\lambda_s(M)$, the Davenport–Schinzel extremal function.
+This factor grows nearly linearly in $M$ for fixed $s$~\cite{AGARWAL20001}.

 The lower envelope of the set of majorant functions, defined as the solution of Eq. \eqref{eq:compound_maj} can be obtained similarly as in Alg. \ref{algo_compund}.
-More precisely, the inequalities order should be reverted in both Eqs. \eqref{eq_upper_env_1} and \eqref{eq_upper_env_2} in the step 5 of Alg. \ref{algo_compund}, while in step 7, the lowest function in each interval must be selected.
+More precisely, the inequalities order should be reverted in both Eqs. \eqref{eq_upper_env_1} and \eqref{eq_upper_env_2} in lines 13 and 14 of Alg. \ref{algo_compund}, while in line 21, the argmin (instead of argmax) in each interval must be selected.